-M. Has the institution taken reasonable measures to YES OTHER NO - rent fraud and abuse in State-funded aid programs by ast requiring: OTHER 1) Collection of supporting documentation?
-2) Reconciliation of apparent discrepancies in information submitted in support of an application for State-funded student aid?
-3) Establishment of due process procedures for students suspected of fraud and penalties for proven fraud? a. procedures established to notify student of the process and penalties?
-4) Separation of award authorization and disbursement functions?
+M. prev the institution taken reasonable measures to went fraud and abuse in State-funded aid programs by east requiring: YES NO 9 OTHER 1) 2) Collection of supporting documentation?
+Reconciliation of apparent discrepancies in information submitted in support of an application for State-funded student aid?
+3) Establishment of due process procedures for students suspected of fraud and penalties for proven fraud? a. procedures established to notify student of the 4) process and penalties?
+Separation of award authorization and disbursement functions?
 5) Whether priority is given to students based on whether they are entering or continuing students or their year in school?
-6) Within the institution's packaging policy, is the philosophy by which grant, work, and loan are combined in packages of assistance and the maximum total package any one student may receive, recognizing that different policies for pro-portions and maximums may exist for different categories of students?
-For example, lower-division vs. upper-division.)
-N. Do a all award notices for state-funded student assistance ain: 1) 2) 3) The period for which aid is granted?
-The awards offered, including the full name of the award?
-Award conditions including: compliance with the Standards of Satisfactory Academic Progress policy? conditions specific to a particular program, including agreement to repay any loan?
+6) Within the institution's packaging policy, is the philosophy by which grant, work, and loan are combined in packages of assistance and the maximum total package any one student may receive, recognizing that different policies may exist for different categories of students (e.g., , lower-division vs. upper-division)?
+S N. Do cont all award notices for state-funded student assistance tain: 1) The period for which aid is granted?
+2) The awards offered, including the full name of the award?
+3) Award conditions including: compliance with the Standards of Satisfactory Academic Progress policy? conditions specific to a particular program, including agreement to repay any loan?
 4) A mechanism by which the student can reject each component of the aid package?
-YES OTHER NO